 What did we tell you?
 Blue kitchens really dominated in 2016 and it's easy to see why.
 Case in point: Brooklyn Decker's Austin ranch-style home.
 This space has everything going for it.
 Exposed beams, check.
 Marble details, check.
 Gold hardware, check.
 Blue timber cabinets, check.
 Vintage framed art (hung the cool way), check.
 This is how you do it.

 Instagram Likes: 10.3K

 If there's one item every stylish bathroom should have (according to Instagram) it's a freestanding tub.
 Just about every restroom that you've really loved (that we posted) has had one.
 Not only do they look amazing but they also make bathtime so much more indulgent and luxe.
-Clearly, this family agreed with us when they worked with Homepolish to make over their bathroom.
+Clearly, this family agreed with us when they made over their bathroom.
 It's so glam.

 Instagram Likes: 10.3K

 Your love for minimalistic Scandinavian design didn't wane all year.
 Who can resist an interior like this in their feed?
 This insanely chic space is from Niki Brantmark of My Scandinavian Home's latest book, "Modern Pastoral" (Amazon $26).
 If you haven't read our interview with her on how to decorate your home, the cozy Scandinavian way, then get clicking!
 She even shows us how we can all adopt the art of hygge at home.

 Instagram Likes: 10.4K